The Fox Bar & Cocktail Club

 823 Meridian St., East Nashville

-Chef Philip Krajeck (of Rolf & Daughters) opened Folk earlier this year in McFerrin Park, an up-and-coming area of East Nashville that’s currently booming.
+Chef Philip Krajeck (of Rolf & Daughters) opened Folk in McFerrin Park, an up-and-coming area of East Nashville that’s currently booming.
 First impressions are striking, with an interior that features custom artwork from local artists Alex Lockwood and Paul Collins, exposed brick walls, and plenty of light wood accents and potted greenery for that indoor-outdoor effect.
 As for the food, you can’t go wrong with one of the wood-fired pizzas, which are topped with ingredients like kale, fermented potato, pickled chilis, and preserved peppers.

 1115 Porter Rd., East Nashville